Security & Governance

 Backpressure is per tenant/project (not per session).
 It evaluates the global queue depth plus healthy processor capacity derived from heartbeat data.
 Key thresholds include:

-- Pressure thresholds — per user type (e.g., anonymous at 60 %, paid at 90 %).
-When queue pressure exceeds the threshold for a user type, new requests from that tier are rejected with 503.
+- Pressure thresholds — per-user-type admission points.
+When queue pressure exceeds a tier's configured threshold, new requests from that tier are rejected with 503.

-- Hard limit — a system-wide ceiling (default 95-98 %) above which all requests are rejected regardless of user type.
+- Hard limit — a deployment-wide ceiling above which all new scheduled work is rejected.

 - Capacity buffer — a headroom percentage reserved so the system never saturates completely.